Pithikos/rest-framework-roles/README.md

 -----

-First you need to define some roles.
+First you need to define some **role checkers**.
 Below we use the ones already working with Django out-of-the-box.

 roles.py
 ```python